canada-ca/canada-ca.github.io/_posts/2018-02-21-Delivering-citizen-experience.markdown

 <b>The Honourable Scott Brison is the President of the Treasury Board.</b>

 Minister Brison, the Member of Parliament for Kings–Hants (Nova Scotia), has been elected to Canada's House of Commons in seven general elections.
-He was a key spokesperson on economic issues and served as the Critic for Finance as well as Vice-Chair of the House of Commons Standing Committee on Finance.

-He served as Minister of Public Works and Government Services, and Receiver General of Canada, and was the youngest member of Prime Minister Paul Martin's Cabinet.
-He also served on three Cabinet committees: Treasury Board, Domestic Affairs and Expenditure Review.
+Scott Brison, the Member of Parliament for Kings–Hants (Nova Scotia), has been elected to Canada's House of Commons in 7 general elections between June 1997 and October 2015.

+Prime Minister Trudeau appointed Mr. Brison to the federal cabinet as President of the Treasury Board in November 2015.
+He serves as a member of the key Cabinet Committee on Agenda, Results and Communications that tracks progress on the government’s priorities; the Cabinet Committee on Growing the Middle Class that considers strategies to promote inclusive economic growth, opportunity, employment, and social security; and as Vice-Chair of the Cabinet Committee on Defence Procurement.